Battle of the Coral Sea: Prelude

 Gotō's force left Truk on 28 April, cut through the Solomons between Bougainville and Choiseul and took station near New Georgia Island.
 Marumo's support group sortied from New Ireland on 29 April headed for Thousand Ships Bay, Santa Isabel Island, to establish a seaplane base on 2 May to support the Tulagi assault.
 Shima's invasion force departed Rabaul on 30 April.

-Zuikaku anchored in Kobe in September of 1941 after her commissioning.